emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-11-12-three-years-later.md

 * Free laundry (does not necessarily mean in-unit washer/dryer)
 * Fitness room in building

 Since I moved out of my parents home, I've lived in three apartments.
 And it's been only 2.5 years!
-There are some things in this set that haven't changed.
+There are some things in this category that haven't changed.
 I still like to live in a decently nice place.
 I will always try my darnedest not to live in a place where there's thefts, break-ins, and gunshots at night.
 But, it's okay if my apartment doesn't have a state-of-the-art gym facility.

 So, here's my revised list of requirements:
 * Central heat (we do live in Minnesota, so hopefully this is common)